Back to Basics: Benefits of SDK Integration for App Developers

 4. Create Non-Disruptive Custom Ad Experiences

 Speaking of UX, mobile monetization SDKs will offer features that help you control how ad creatives are shown to your audiences.
 By choosing ad formats such as native ads or rewarded interstitial video ads you can easily integrate non-disruptive ads into the user journey.
 Some monetization partners even offer custom ad formats such as expandable banners, playable ads, or splash ads to help you further customize when, where, and how your users experience ads.

 Mobile monetization SDKs are not set-it-and-forget-it solutions.
 Actually, a good mobile monetization SDK is in a state of constant development.
 Regular updates will help you adapt to changes in market conditions or solve the most recent monetization challenges.
 Take the deprecation of Apple’s Identifier for Advertisers (IDFA) and the implications for publishers, for example.
 Apple’s privacy-first initiative has resulted in revenue losses caused by shrinking eCPMs on iOS.
 At Verve Group, we recently introduced ATOM, or Anonymized Targeting on Mobile, a new powerful addition to our HyBid SDK that will render audience segments addressable even without the use of personal identifiers.

 Your App, Your Choice

 There are a variety of methods for integrating with monetization vendors, but not all of them offer the same benefits.
-As outlined in this article, a mobile monetization SDK is the Swiss army knife of monetization solutions as it covers many features that help you reach your revenue goals.
+As you can see, a mobile monetization SDK is the Swiss Army knife of monetization solutions as it covers many features that help you reach your revenue goals.
 If you are already working with a mediation partner such as MoPub or Admob, most SDKs offer adapters that you can easily plug into.